 The purpose of the PSHE curriculum is to provide knowledge and understanding of safe and and healthy relationships based on respect.
 This is to encourage the development of safe and healthy relationships throughout life.
 The subject is designed to help children from all backgrounds build positive and safe relationships and to thrive in modern Britain.

-Although we use a whole School approach with regards to the delivery of our Spiral curriculum, Students in Key stage 3 will have an opportunity to explore the content in each unit.
-The students will gain a more in depth understanding of the units as they progress through the years.
-With a specific insight into the following content.
+Although we use a whole School approach with regards to the delivery of our Spiral curriculum, pupils in Key stage 3 will have an opportunity to explore the content in each unit.
+Pupils will gain a more in depth understanding of the units as they progress through the years, with a specific insight into the following content.

 Term 1 - Being Me In My World